Optimizing Your 2020 Holiday Returns Processing

 The technology framework for product returns processing is known as a Return Merchandise Authorization (RMA) system.
 One of the best ways to ensure you have a good online RMA solution in place (which will help you tackle steps 1-3 above) is to enlist the help of a 3PL.

-PFC’s RMA portal is used by many of our clients as an integrated value-add tool within their ecommerce channel.
+PFC Fulfillment’s RMA portal is used by many of our clients as an integrated value-add tool within their ecommerce channel.
 It gives their customers a simple and efficient way to make returns and track the progress of the return once it leaves the customer’s hands.

 A good online RMA system also provides powerful reporting tools that can be used to identify reasons for returns, possible fraudulent activity, and other potential issues that might be negatively affecting your returns management.

-Contact Promotion Fulfillment Center
+Contact PFC Fulfillment

-Get ahead of the game with your next round of holiday returns – contact the experts at PFC to discuss and strategize your future returns processing program.
+Get ahead of the game with your next round of holiday returns – contact the experts at PFC Fulfillment to discuss and strategize your future returns processing program.

 Category: Fulfillment Insights